tsunamishadow/bonusheroes/bonusheroes.md

 - ![11](/images/miniheroes/dazzle.png) Dazzle
 - ![12](/images/miniheroes/zuus.png) Zeus

+7.19 change: Bonus heroes now only give 1 Enchanted Mango.

 Enchanted Mango now restores 125 mana.
 The health regen is only 0.5 now.

 ![Enchanted Mango image](/images/miniheroes/enchanted_mango.png)

 Bonus Heroes are available for All Pick, Ranked All Pick and Turbo.
-Selecting a bonus hero in these modes gives the hero two free unsellable Enchanted Mangoes at the start of the game.
+Selecting a bonus hero in these modes gives the hero one free unsellable Enchanted Mango at the start of the game.
 Voluntarily randomming a hero also gives a hero a free unsellable Faerie Fire.

 These items are tied to the hero and not the player, so if a hero is swapped any items given this way will go towards the new player of that hero.
 There is an inconsistent bug that causes a hero to lose the Mango given this way if the player buys an item in strategy time and then swaps the hero.
 It isn't worth randomming a hero unless you can play all the availible bonus heroes (since you only get one Faerie Fire for doing so).